elypia/.github/.github/ISSUE_TEMPLATE/Issue.md

 Don't open issues to our GitHub repositories.
 Open issues on [GitLab](https://gitlab.com/groups/Elypia/-/issues) instead.

-[GitLab](https://gitlab.com) is itself part of the open-source community and can be self-hosted should the need ever arise.
+[GitLab](https://gitlab.com) is part of the open-source community and can be self-hosted should the need ever arise.

 ## Questions